NoroThinksHeCanCode/NoroThinksHeCanCode/README.md

 Undergrad in math, economics and statistics.
-Python beginner.
-Interested in data science and actuarial science
+Interested in data science and actuarial science.